SdtElectronics/muzic/Readme.md

 # muzic
 This library encapsulates a DEFLATE and INFLATE engine to provide a set of compression APIs partially compatible with Zlib.
-Particularly, it supports Zlib-style streaming operation for both compression and decompression.
+Specifically, it supports Zlib-style streaming operation for both compression and decompression, and RFC-1950 wrapper for raw DEFLATE stream.
 The objectives of this library are simplicity and lightweight, rather than performance and comprehensiveness, so that it can be integrated on embedded platforms.

 ## Supported Zlib APIs
 Please also refer to the [Zlib Manual](https://www.zlib.net/manual.html) for the complete description of APIs.
 Note that behaviors of functions in this library are not strictly identical to their Zlib counterparts, and differences are stated below.